dwaltz/Basic-Application-Boilerplate-2015/README.md

 1. Clone project
     * `https://github.com/dwaltz/Basic-Application-Boilerplate.git`
+2. Install/run local instance of mongodb
-2. Switch into the folder you just cloned and run `npm install`
+3. Switch into the folder you just cloned and run `npm install`
+4. Then install your client dependencies by running `bower install`
-3. Start the app with 'node app'
+5. Start the app with 'node app'

 ###Build Process via GruntJS